OpenWaterFoundation/owf-tstool-googledrive-plugin/doc-user-mkdocs-project/docs/appendix-enable-api/enable-api.md

 Google Drive is available if a plan has been purchased from Google, for example Google Workspace.

 *   See the [Google Drive download page](https://www.google.com/drive/download/).
+*   Desktop Google drive does not need to be installed, although it can simplify troubleshooting.

 Once installed, login to Google Drive, which typically maps drive `G:` on Windows.

+The online Google Drive can also be accessed, for example see the grid tool in the upper right of Google Mail and Calendar web pages.

 ## Enable API ##